 4. How do you define an end-to-end solution?

 Find out if all collections activity is managed on a single platform, from early arrears and customer self-service to agent workflow and recoveries, or if the supplier relies on third-party applications and separate systems to provide full functionality.
 By definition, a single platform is the only truly ‘seamless’ end-to-end option providing a single source of truth (a central repository for data storage, collection and analysis) and managing all activity in one place.
 Every part of your operation then accesses the same information on a single system – no swapping screens, latency, lost data, or regulatory black holes.

 Current functionality is important, but to evaluate the future value of your investment, examine the development roadmap for a continual programme of high-value new functionality, updates and improvements.
 Ask if upgrades still exist and how often they are deployed and costed.
 Have in mind regular, minimally invasive refreshments of pre-tested individual components in the place of old-style monolithic whole system upgrades that demand disruptive downtime.

 Your next debt collection and recoveries system migration should be your last.
 These questions will help you determine if that will be the case.

 Why not ask Flexys these questions?
-Get in touch to discuss the options to improve your debt collection operation at a pace that suits you.
+Get in touch to talk through the options to improve your debt collection operation at a pace that suits you.